TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.cannotviewordownloadmyinvoice/unexpectedcharges-cannotviewordownloadmyinvoice-common.md

   - Microsoft Partner Agreement
   - Enterprise Agreement

-For more detailed instruction on how to check the type of account see [Check the type of your account](https://docs.microsoft.com/azure/cost-management-billing/manage/view-all-accounts#check-the-type-of-your-account).
+For more detailed instruction on how to check the type of account, see [Check the type of your account](https://docs.microsoft.com/azure/cost-management-billing/manage/view-all-accounts#check-the-type-of-your-account).

 ### **Microsoft Online Service Program (MOSP)**